Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-Reentrant.md

     }
     ```

----

 ## **How it Works Internally ?**

-**Lock Acquisition:** When a thread calls `lock()`, it tries to acquire the lock.
-If the lock is available, the thread proceeds otherwise, it **blocks** until the lock becomes available.
+Lock Acquisition: When a thread calls `lock()`, it tries to acquire the lock.
+If the lock is available, the thread proceeds otherwise, it blocks until the lock becomes available.

-**Reentrancy:** A thread that holds the lock can acquire the lock again without blocking.
+Reentrancy: A thread that holds the lock can acquire the lock again without blocking.
 This is useful when a thread *nters a method that also calls another synchronized method or block that requires the same lock.

 **Fair vs Unfair Locking:**